tatou-tatou/Themes/Mousse/README.md

 It depends on `xdotool`, `xwinfo` and `mygtkmenu`.

 *Note:* if you close the menu without opening anything, the presel signal will remain.
-I solved that by patching mygtkmenu to send a non-zero return code if it's closed without launching anything. **I suggest you to do the same.**
+I solved that by **patching mygtkmenu** to send a non-zero return code if it's closed without launching anything. **I suggest you to do the same.**

+*TODO: Make that script work if one disables `focus_follows_pointer`.*

 ##BspwmMenu
 ![Screenshot](https://raw.github.com/tatou-tatou/Themes/master/Mousse/Previews/BspwmMenu.png)